dartmouth-risc-lab/Mitsuba3ToF/README.md

 ### Transient Renderering
 For transient rendering, we use binning and build a histogram for the transient signal.
 Here, transient signal is equivalent to impulse response.
-We provide two integrators, `transient` for surface rendering, and `voltransient` for participating media rendering.
+We provide two integrators, `transient` for surface rendering, and `voltransient` for participating media (volumetric) rendering.
 Followings are used parameters for both of the integrators.

 * `tMin` : Minimum path length.